dahlbyk/code-401-JS-prework/301-code-review.md

 These readings/challenges are individually linked in Canvas as assignments as well

+**To turn this assignment in**

+- Create a new repository on github called `code-challenges` if you haven't already done so
+- Clone this to your computer, under your `codefellows` working folder
+- Upload the  jest.config.js file into your `code-challenges` folder (found in the "configs" folder of this repository)
+- Create a new folder for each of these challenges
+- Write your code for each challenge in a file called "challenge.test.js" in each folder
+- Ensure that running `jest challenge.test.js` passes for all tests
+- Provide a link to the master branch of this repo in canvas

+Jest is a test runner that will execute against every file named "challenge.test.js" in your repository.

+**Complete Each Challenge**

 - [Array.forEach()](https://codefellows.github.io/code-301-guide/curriculum/01-smacss-media-queries/challenges/ASSIGNMENT)
 - [Pass by Reference](https://codefellows.github.io/code-301-guide/curriculum/02-jquery-selectors-events/challenges/ASSIGNMENT)
 - [Nested For Loops](https://codefellows.github.io/code-301-guide/curriculum/03-flexbox-templating/challenges/ASSIGNMENT)